TechCohort14/TA200-NFAR-Intermediate-Automation/18-selectors-refresher.md

-# Exercise 18: Selectors Refersher
+# Exercise 18: Selectors Refresher

 Let's dive deeper in learning more about selectors and what WebDriver provides.